Gustavinho/laravel-views/doc/table-view.md

 # Table view

-This view creates a dinamic data table with some features like filters, pagination and search input, you can customize the headers, the data to be displayed for each row.
+This view creates a dynamic data table with some features like filters, pagination and search input, you can customize the headers, the data to be displayed for each row.

 - [Laravel views](../README.md)
 - [Table view](#table-view)